Lino Tagliapietra: Training

-Tagliapietra was born August 10, 1934, in an apartment on the Rio dei Vetri (which translates litteraly in "glass canal", or more broadly in "glass street" considering the intense use of waterways in the Venetian Lagoon as means for transport of goods and people) in Murano, Italy, an island with a history of glass-making that dates from 1291.
+Tagliapietra was born August 10, 1934, in an apartment on the Rio dei Vetri (which translates literally in "glass canal", or more broadly in "glass street" considering the intense use of waterways in the Venetian Lagoon as means for transport of goods and people) in Murano, Italy, an island with a history of glass-making that dates from 1291.
 It provided an ideal educational environment for Tagliapietra to develop his techniques and glass artistry.
 On June 16, 1946, at the age of 12, he was apprenticed to the glass maestro Archimede Seguso.
 He began in the Galliano Ferro factory as a water carrier and after two years was allowed to participate in glass manufacturing for the first time, applying ribbing to a single piece.
 He educated himself in modern art and at the Venice Biennales saw the work of Mark Rothko, Barnett Newman, and Ellsworth Kelly.
 For the history or glass art he used the local resources of the Murano Glass Museum, and his attempts to recreate historical models expanded his vocabulary as well.
 Nine years later, at the age of 25, he earned the rank of maestro.
 He interrupted his years of training to complete his compulsory service in the Italian military in 1952-54.
 On 13 September 1959 he married Lina Ongaro, whose family had been involved in Venetian glass production for centuries.